 Dr. Ferris also works to encourage others within the community to do what they can to help others.
 “My main goal in life is to leave the world better than I found it, and volunteering is a great way for anyone to do that,” she says.
 “It’s rewarding to see how you have helped improve someone’s life.
 And a lot of these organizations wouldn’t be possible without volunteers.”

 So you could say that Ferris helps others “see” the benefits of volunteerism and activism.
 Since 2009 she has been involved with the Junior League of Olympia.
 Their aim is to train volunteers and then to have those people go out and start their own non-profits or join other charities in order to empower women.
 Dr. Ferris helps mentor their “evolving new leaders.”
 She is also on the board of Big Brothers Big Sisters of Southwest Washington.

 For all she has done, Junior League of Olympia (JLO) submitted Dr. Ferris to be recognized at the inaugural South Sound Exceptional Woman Awards Banquet hosted by Soroptimist International of Olympia.
 “Mary has a presence in everything she does, ranging from attending the Women’s March to the camaraderie she builds with her half marathon training group,” wrote Ashley McBride, JLO membership vice president in her submission letter.
 “The Junior League of Olympia couldn’t be more pleased with Mary’s contributions and hope that she continues to sprinkle her talents throughout our community for years to come.”

 “The non-competitive award is aimed at recognizing women who are ‘unsung heroes’ in our community,” says Karen Hall, fundraising chair for Soroptimist.
-Nineteen women will be honored at the event taking place on May 5.
+Nineteen women will be honored at the event taking place this spring.